daniel-johnson/Library/README.md

 > Being Mortal - Medicine, and what really matters in the end

 ### Tartine Bread
+It's more than a cook book, it's poetry.
+A love story between a man and bread.
-Bread porn.
-If you've ever wanted to make sourdough bread their first recipe, the country loaf, is the best.
-The best.
+Read up to the end of the first recipe, the country loaf.

 ### The Dispossessed - An Ambiguous Utopia
 My favorite book from my favorite author.